igorlitvak/proxmoxmanager/README.md

 Users are NOT linked to specific nodes, and they can have access to any VMs/containers.

 ### Permissions
-Each user has a set of permissions, which consist of a path (e.g., `/vms/100`) and a permission name (e.g. `Administrator`).
+Each user has a set of permissions, which consist of a path (e.g., `/vms/100`) and a role name (e.g. `Administrator`).
 Each role itself contains a set of permissions.

 Proxmox allows to give root permissions (with path `/`) or permissions to all VMs/containers (with path like `/vms`), but this library for the sake of simplicity only allows to give permissions for specific user to specific VM/container.